Monolingual and Multilingual Misinformation Detection for Low-Resource Languages: A Comprehensive Survey: Challenges

 \subsection{Insufficient Research Efforts}

 LRL misinformation detection is still underexplored, with few studies published to date.
 This has led to a scarcity of foundational research that could serve as a basis for future work \cite{sultana2023identification}.
-Compounding the issue is the limited availability of open-source datasets, which are essential for training and evaluating models in these languages \cite{hariharan2022impact}.
-As a result, the same datasets are frequently reused, regardless of their quality, and many models applied to this area remain outdated.